 A person’s orientation has to do with who they’re attracted to.
 This is distinct from gender identity, which is about a person’s sense of self.
-You can learn more about the differences between those things here.

 There are a lot of different orientations.
 Some of them often get confused with each other—especially the ones that involve attraction to people beyond just one other gender.